restlet/restlet.github.io/documentation/tutorials/2.5/rest-concepts.md

 # Components, virtual hosts and applications

-In addition to supporting the standard REST software architecture elements as presented before, the Restlet framework also provides a set of classes that greatly simplify the hosting of multiple applications within a single JVM.
+In addition to supporting the standard REST software architecture elements as presented before, Restlet Framework also provides a set of classes that greatly simplify the hosting of multiple applications within a single JVM.
 The goal is to provide a RESTful, portable and more flexible alternative to the existing Servlet API.
 In the diagram below,